-Accrued compensatory time up to the maximum of 60 hours shall be used when requested by the employee and approved by the manager, provided, however, that the District shall have the right to deny such request when, in the sole judgment of the manager, said employee is needed to effectively staff District operations.
-To be eligible for compensatory time off, the employee shall request from his/her manager, as soon as possible, the scheduling of said compensatory time off, but no later than twenty-four (24) hours prior to the commencement of said compensatory time off.
+Accrued compensatory time up to the maximum of 60 hours shall be used when requested by the employee and approved by the Manager, provided, however, that the District shall have the right to deny such request when, in the sole judgment of the Manager, said employee is needed to effectively staff District operations.
+To be eligible for compensatory time off, the employee shall request from his/her Manager, as soon as possible, the scheduling of said compensatory time off, but no later than 21 days prior to the commencement of said compensatory time off.